irrisolto/skyscanner/README.md

 # SkyScanner API Client Documentation

-A Python client library for interacting with the Skyscanner flight and car rental APIs.
-This library provides a comprehensive interface for searching flights, airports, locations, and car rentals with built-in retry logic and error handling.
+A Python library for querying the reverse-engineered SkyScanner Android app API for flights, airports, locations, and car rentals, with built-in retries and error handling.
 ## Table of Contents

 - [Installation](#installation)